ptiger10/bdc/README.md

-# A simple Go client for the Bill.com API
+# A concurrent Go client for the Bill.com API

+**NB: Still under active development.
+Use at your own risk**

 ## Logging in to the Bill.com API v2
 To make queries to the Bill.com API you must first have an account (username + password), developer key, and organization ID.